Automatic Street Light

 with the help of P.C.B it is easy to assemble circuit with neat and clean end products.
 P.C.B is made of Bakelite with surface pasted with copper track-layout.
 For each components leg, hole is made.

-Connection pin is passed through the hole and is soldered.
+All components pin are passed through the PCB hole and soldered back side.

 When light falls on the LDR then its resistance decreases which results in increase of the voltage at pin 2 of the IC 555.
 IC 555 has got comparator inbuilt, which compares between the input voltage from pin2 and 1/3rd of the power supply voltage.
 When input falls below 1/3rd then output is set high otherwise it is set low.
 Since in brightness, input voltage rises so we obtain no positive voltage at output of pin 3 to drive relay or LED, besides in poor light condition we get output to energize.

 a) Use a Sensitive LDR.
 You can test it using a multimeter.

 b) I.C should not be heated too much while soldering, excess heat can destroy it.
 For safety and easy to replace, use of I.C base is suggested.
 While placing the I.C, pin number one should be made sure at right hole.

 c) Opposite polarity of battery can destroy I.C so please check the polarity before switching ON the circuit.
 One should use diode in series with switch for safety since diode allows flowing current in one direction only.

 d) L.E.D glows in forward bias only so incorrect polarity of L.E.D will not glow.
 Out put voltage of our project is 7.3 volt therefore 4 LED in series can be easily used without resistance.
 If you are using four white color LED in series then power required will be 12V insted of 9V supply or use 3 Pcs white LED in series because bias voltage of whote LED is greater than other color LED.

 e) Each component should be soldered neat and clean.
 We should check for any dry soldered.